adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Now, dear Princess, I’m awfully sorry to leave you — and the Scarecrow — and the Tin Woodman — and the Cowardly Lion — and Tiktok — and everybody — but I want to go back to Uncle Henry!
 So good-bye, all of you!"

-Then the little girl closed her eyes and waved her hand- kerchief.
+Then the little girl closed her eyes and waved her handkerchief.

 Uncle Henry smiled and cuddled his little niece close in his lap.

-\3.
-Dorothy and the Wizard in Oz
+# 3. Dorothy and the Wizard in Oz

-The Earthquake
+## The Earthquake

 The train from Frisco was very late.
 It was already five o’clock when the little train slowly rumbled up to the station.
 Dorothy saw a horse and buggy.
 She walked toward it.
 The horse was tied to a tree and standing motionless.
 The girl saw a boy on the seat, he was sleeping.
 Presently he woke up.